 If you wake up in the morning complaining that you are as tired as when you went to sleep or you’ve gained weight and find it impossible to lose, no matter what you do or your hair is falling out or you’re feeling depressed, you just might be suffering from low thyroid function.

-Fatigue, weight gain, falling hair and depression are the most common symptoms of hypothyroidism, but they are far from the only ones.
+Fatigue, weight gain, thinning hair and depression are the most common symptoms of hypothyroidism, but they are far from the only ones.
 It’s loosely paired with a laundry list of symptoms as long as your arm, including such seemingly unrelated health issues as low body temperature, missing parts of eyebrows, carpal tunnel syndrome, brain fog, digestive problems and constipation.
 Having just one symptom could indicate your thyroid is under-functioning.

 Women are at risk